Email me: firstname.lastname@example.org

 Meet the Husband

 Neil is Sarah’s husband and an amazingly talented man in his own right.
-He is a thinker and builder, and when he’s not working in the IT department at his job, he is building furniture in their garage and planning their next vacation!
+He is a thinker and builder, and when he’s not working his own software development programs, he is building furniture in their garage and planning their next vacation!
 He is a wonderful father to their girls and very supportive of Sarah’s online businesses.
 Their marriage isn’t perfect, but Neil and Sarah work hard each day to support one another and love on their kids.

 About the Blog